Unity-Technologies/com.unity.netcode.gameobjects/docs/_docs/getting-started/index.md

 ```

 ### License
-Documentation on the wiki is licensed under the following license
+Documentation on the wiki is licensed under the following license:
 ```
 This is free and unencumbered software released into the public domain.